10 Proven B2B Ecommerce Marketing Strategies To Drive Online Your Sales

 k-ecommerce

-In B2B, customers are increasingly and more frequently turning to ecommerce stores to make purchases: willing to spend up to $500,000 on a single ecommerce transaction.
+In B2B, customers are increasingly turning to ecommerce stores to make purchases, with some willing to spend up to $500,000 on a single ecommerce transaction.

 So, to meet customers where they are and to capitalize on that revenue opportunity, as many as 82% of B2B businesses now sell via their own ecommerce website.

 But just because the vast majority of B2B businesses are selling online doesn’t mean they’re also successfully upselling or cross-selling online.
-(And for many, the cause of this shortcoming is poor —or at times nonexistent— marketing initiatives).
+For many, the cause of this shortcoming is poor—or at times nonexistent—marketing initiatives.

 Case in point?
 In the B2B world, only 56% of B2B companies incorporate digital marketing into their larger ecommerce and customer engagement strategy.